My Services

 -

-Together, we develop a treatment plan to address body imbalance, aches and pains, and any bowel, bladder and sexual concerns to help you thrive in pregnancy and have a smoother birth and postpartum recovery.
-This will include learning proper breathing mechanics, proper push mechanics, perineal tear reduction and push positioning.
+Together, we develop a treatment plan to address body imbalance, aches and pains, and any bowel, bladder and sexual health concerns to help you thrive in pregnancy and have a smoother birth and postpartum recovery.

 -